Combining Changes and Conflict Resolution

 You have merged your local work with the latest state from the server and resolved all conflicts.
 For rebasing this meant two rounds of conflict resolution, while for a merge commit you had a single round with all of the conflicts being resolved at the same time.

-• After a Rebase:
+• After a rebase:

 All commits in the order #1, #2, #4, #3', and #5'

-• After a Merge commit:
+• After a merge commit:

 Commits #1, #2, #4, and #6, with commit #6 including commits #3 and #5

-So rebasing results in a simpler commit history, while a merge commit results in an additional commit that will always show as containing another commit or set of commits.
+Rebasing results in a simpler commit history, while a merge commit results in an additional commit that will always show as containing another commit or set of commits.

 Resolving Conflicts